Mentees & Mentors

 Zoe Mercer | Junior | Mechanical Engineering

-Zoe Mercer is a junior pursuing Mechanical Engineering from Dayton, OH.
-Outside of M&M, Zoe is involved with the American Society of Mechanical Engineers (ASME) and has participated on their small projects team.
-She has also participated on the Society of Women Engineers (SWE) Grand Prix team.
+Mercer, a junior from Dayton, Ohio, is pursuing mechanical engineering.
+Outside of M&M, Mercer is involved with the American Society of Mechanical Engineers and has participated on the small projects team.
+She has also participated on the Society of Women Engineers Grand Prix team.
 This summer, she will be continuing an internship at Hi-Tek Manufacturing, where she will machine precision components for aviation and gas turbine engines.
-In her free time, Zoe enjoys reading, watching movies, and playing volleyball.
+In her free time, Zoe enjoys reading, watching movies and playing volleyball.

 Why M&M is great